Recognized organizations for foreign youth – IEC [R205(b) - C21] – Reciprocity – International Mobility Program

 Repeat participations and discontinuance requirements

-Foreign national youth are eligible to apply through an IEC recognized organization twice in their lifetime, over and above the participations that the YMA allows.
+Foreign national youth are eligible to apply through an IEC recognized organization twice in their lifetime.
+These recognized organization participations are over and above the participations that the YMA allows.
 Repeat category participations through a recognized organization are allowed.
 The 2 participations are cumulative among all present, past or future recognized organizations.
 There is no discontinuity requirement for these individuals.

 Participations that occurred before the 2016 season do not count toward the 2 participations.

-As of January 9, 2023, IEC counts participations when foreign nationals have their work permit issued at the port of entry (POE).
-If foreign nationals could not come to Canada before their POE letter of introduction expired, it does not count as a participation.
-This policy is retroactive, and foreign nationals can reapply for an IEC work permit if they still meet the program eligibility criteria.
+As of January 9, 2023, the IEC program changed how it defines a participation.
+Participation is now counted only when the foreign national youth has their work permit issued at a port of entry (POE).
+If a foreign national youth can’t come to Canada before their POE letter of introduction expires, it does not count as a participation.
+This policy is retroactive, and foreign nationals youth with expired POE letter of introduction can reapply for an IEC work permit if they still meet the program eligibility criteria.
 Previously, IEC participations were counted when the POE letter of introduction was issued.

 Recognized organization acceptance letter